dracor-org/dracor-mcp/README.md

 3. Provide insights and visualizations based on the data

 The DraCor API is publicly accessible, so no authentication is required.

+## Evaluation

+The MCP Server has been evaluated for the paper *Agentic DraCor and the Art of Docstring Engineering: Evaluating MCP-empowered LLM Usage of the DraCor API* presented at the [DraCor Summit 2025](https://summit.dracor.org).

 ## License